Amsurg to expand into physician services with $2.35 billion deal

 (Reuters) - Ambulatory surgery center operator Amsurg Corp said it would buy Sheridan Healthcare Inc from private equity firm Hellman & Friedman LLC for about $2.35 billion in cash and stock to enter the outsourced physician services market.

-Amsurg, which runs 242 surgery centers in the United States, said the deal would help it outsource physicians for anesthesia, children's health, emergency medicine and radiology services.
+Amsurg, which runs 242 surgery centers in the United States, said the deal would help it outsource physicians for services such as anesthesia, children's health, emergency medicine and radiology.

-Founded in 1962, Sheridan was acquired by Hellman & Friedman in 2007.
-It employs over 2,400 physicians and other healthcare professionals in 25 states.
+Sheridan, acquired by Hellman & Friedman in 2007, employs more than 2,400 physicians and other healthcare professionals in 25 states.

-The combined entity is expected to have 4,600 physician relationships across 38 states and cater to a $70 billion market, Amsurg said.
+The combined company is expected to have 4,600 physician relationships across 38 states and cater to $70 billion market, Amsurg said.

-The company said it would pay about $615 million in stock and had secured financing from Citi, which is also its financial adviser for the deal.
+The company said it would pay about $615 million in stock and had secured financing from Citi, who is also its financial adviser for the deal.

-The acquisition, expected to close in the third quarter of this year, will immediately add to Amsurg's adjusted earnings and cash flow, the company said.
+The acquisition, expected to close in the third quarter, will immediately add to Amsurg's adjusted earnings and cash flow, the company said.